Quality Craft Models was an American Hobby Manufacturer founded in 1965 by Bob Weaver and his wife Shirley. It started as an operation

 Prior to 1980, Quality Craft made trains in HO gauge, but dropped out of the HO scale business.

-Since then many fine scale 'O' gauge models have been produced.
+From that time on many fine scale 'O' gauge models were produced.
 Locomotives such as the GG-1, Baldwin

-Sharks, Pennsy Torpedo, SP Daylight, articulated Class R-2s, and the NYC Dreyfuss Hudson are all scale.
+Sharks, Pennsy Torpedo, SP Daylight, articulated Class R-2s, and the NYC Dreyfuss Hudson were all issued to scale.

-The first plastic 'O' gauge model produced was the 2-Bay Hopper in 1980.
-Originally it was offered
+The first plastic injection molded 'O' gauge model produced was the 2-Bay Hopper in 1980.
+Around this time the name Weaver

-in 2-Rail only, but in the early to mid 1980's the hunger for 3-Rail models was answered by offering
+couplers.
+But in the early to mid 1980's the hunger for 3-rail trains by modelers and operators was answered by offering

-a choice of 2-Rail or 3-Rail.
+a choice of 2-rail or 3-rail.
 Weaver was one of the first manufacturers to introduce scale models to the 3-rail market.
 They developed a 3-rail truck

 With the expense involved to have the tooling completed for plastic injection molding, it was